focus-trap/focus-trap/CONTRIBUTING.md

 The docs are published at http://focus-trap.github.io/focus-trap/ and served from the `/docs` directory in the repo.

-Simply run `yarn build` locally, commit the updated `/docs/demo-bundle.js` file, and open a PR to updated it.
+Simply run `yarn demo-bundle` locally, commit the updated `/docs/demo-bundle.*` files, and open a PR to updated it.

 Ideally, this is done within any PR that modifies anything under `/docs`, or the library code itself.